CarlosIvan9/sentiment-usecase/README.md

 ## Model selection

-From the five models evaluated, the final model was selected based on a combination of:
+From the five approaches evaluated, the final model was selected based on a combination of:

 * Highest weighted F1-score, ensuring balanced performance across both classes.

 * Fast inference time, making it suitable for production deployment.

+This model was DeBERTa-v3-large-mnli-fever-anli-ling-wanli using as tailored labels.
+This model came up second in weighted F1-score.
+However, the inference time of the model with best F1-score was significantly longer than this one due to rate limits.

 ---